xenorio/YTShareAntiTrack/README.md

 ![Example](./example_bad.png)

-This userscript removes any parameters from this box, allowing you to safely copy the link without needing to manually modify it.
+This userscript removes any tracking parameters from this box, allowing you to safely copy the link without needing to manually modify it.

 ![Example](./example_good.png)